IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 writers stored non-zero values in this field.

 SnapLen (32 bits):
-: an unsigned integer indicating the maximum number of octets captured from each packet.
+: an unsigned integer that indicates the maximum number of octets captured from each packet.
 The portion of each packet that exceeds this value will not be stored in the file.
 This value MUST NOT be zero; if no limit was specified, the value SHOULD be a number greater than or equal